 BuzzSumo includes powerful advanced search operators and filters to make getting the results you need easy.

-Use the first page or two of results in Most Shared to identify the content that doesn’t line up with your marketing needs.
+Use the first page or two of results to identify the content that doesn’t line up with your marketing needs.

 Once you have decided what to eliminate, there are two ways to refine the search.